ec-jrc/nrt/doc/source/quickstart.rst

 All available monitoring classes accept the parameters ``mask``, ``trend``, ``harmonic_order`` and ``sensitivity``.
 Some monitoring classes also accept additional parameters.
-For more information see ::ref:`monitoring`?
+For more information see ::ref:`classes`?

 .. note::
     ``sensitivity`` takes different values depending on the monitoring class.